microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 published: true
 type: workshop
 title: Product Hands-on Lab - Platform engineering for Ops
-short_title: Platform engineering for Ops
+short_title: Platform Engineering for Ops
 description: This workshop will cover the topic of platform engineering from an Ops perspective.
 level: beginner # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 navigation_numbering: false